Human penis: Semen displacement

 The presence of a coronal ridge alone, however, is not sufficient for effective semen displacement.
 It must be combined with adequate thrusting to be successful.
 It has been shown that the deeper the thrusting, the larger the semen displacement.
 No semen displacement occurs with shallow thrusting.
 Some have therefore termed thrusting as a semen displacement behaviour.

 The behaviours associated with semen displacement, namely thrusting (number of thrusts and depth of thrusts), and duration of sexual intercourse, have been shown to vary according to whether a male perceives the risk of partner infidelity to be high or not.
 Males and females report greater semen displacement behaviours following allegations of infidelity.
 In particular, following allegations of infidelity, males and females report deeper and quicker thrusting during sexual intercourse.

-Circumcision has been suggested to affect semen displacement.
-Circumcision causes the coronal ridge to be more pronounced, and it has been hypothesised that this could enhance semen displacement.
-This is supported by females' reports of sexual intercourse with circumcised males.
-Females report that their vaginal secretions diminish as intercourse with a circumcised male progresses, and that circumcised males thrust more deeply.
-It has therefore been suggested that the more pronounced coronal ridge, combined with the deeper thrusting, causes the vaginal secretions of the female to be displaced in the same way as rival sperm can be.